 There’s no economic, strategic or rational reason to build your own data center.
 None!
 If you’re a fast-growing cloud provider, social media firm or enterprise company with a large IT footprint, you may believe private data centers are a necessity.
 You may believe you have very valid reasons for wanting to build your own private data center.
 To learn more download this white paper.

-Ponemon Institute and Emerson Network Power are pleased to present the results of the first Emerson Data Center IQ Quiz, part of the Data Center Performance Benchmark Series, which provides an industry-wide perspective on Availability, Security, Productivity, Cost and Speed of Deployment.
+Ponemon Institute and Vertiv are pleased to present the results of the first Vertiv Data Center IQ Quiz, part of the Data Center Performance Benchmark Series, which provides an industry-wide perspective on Availability, Security, Productivity, Cost and Speed of Deployment.
 The purpose of this study is to determine the domain knowledge of data center personnel while also collecting data on application of best practices and current operating conditions within participants’ data centers.

 Data Center Infrastructure Management (DCIM) has become more vital than ever to data center operations.
 The insight provided by these systems has historically only been accessible to the data center operations team, not the colocated customer.
 Now that the technology sector as a whole is becoming increasingly user friendly, transparent and hands on, it makes sense for colocation data centers to offer a higher level of insight and transparency into their clients’ individual environments.
 This white paper examines the benefits of being able to monitor colocation environments as well as the issues that can arise from the lack of visibility.